arkalim/obsidian-vault/Notes/Static Site Generators/Portfolio.md

 - Added empty character and a space in front of TOC
 - Change cursor to pointer when expanding or collapsing TOC
 - Changed font size of Post Meta to 14 and Description in List View to 18
-- Made the header sticky (required update in Mobile view)
+- Made the header sticky (required update in the Mobile view)